auth0/docs/articles/quickstart/backend/php/01-authorization.md

 ### Caching

 This works, but in a real-world application, we'll want to use caching to ensure we don't hit our Auth0 rate limits or slow down our application with unnecessary network requests.
-The Auth0 PHP SDK supports a caching interface called [PSR-6](https://www.php-fig.org/psr/psr-6), which you can plug [any compatible caching library](https://packagist.org/providers/psr/cache-implementation) into for the SDK to fit in nicely with your architecture.
+The Auth0 PHP SDK supports a caching interface called <a href="https://www.php-fig.org/psr/psr-6" target="_blank">PSR-6</a>, which you can plug <a href="https://packagist.org/providers/psr/cache-implementation" target="_blank">any compatible caching library</a> into for the SDK to fit in nicely with your architecture.

-For our sample, let's use the [Symfony caching component](https://symfony.com/doc/current/components/cache.html) library.
+For our sample, let's use the <a href="https://symfony.com/doc/current/components/cache.html" target="_blank">Symfony caching component</a> library.
 From our root project directory, issue the following shell command:

 ```sh
 composer require symfony/cache